-Match and Mentor provides personalised supported volunteering opportunities and other community based activities, for individuals with a learning disability, or additional support needs.
-Having the opportunity to access new environments and activities they may not have had the chance to do, supports individuals to be more independent and to integrate into the community.
+Match and Mentor provides personalised, supported volunteering opportunities and other community based activities, for people with a learning disability, or additional support needs.

 Match and Mentor’s overall aims are: